hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

 *4.* Save the *Grant currency* Event and navigate to *Configurator > Cloud Code* and under *Scripts* click *Events*.

-*5.* Select the *Grant currency* event to open the Cloud Code Editor.
-In the Cloud Code Editor create a variable that holds the amount being passed in the Event through the *CASH* Attribute, and call it *money*:
+*5.* Select the *GRANT_CURRENCY* Event to open the Cloud Code Editor.
+In the Cloud Code Editor, create a variable that holds the amount being passed in the Event through the *CASH* Attribute, and call it *money*:

 *6.* Next, get the player object using *Spark.getPlayer()* and credit their *currency1* with the *money* value.